Meet the Team

-Erina was born in Auckland and grew up in Te Ahu Ahu and Moerewa.
+Erina was born in Auckland, NZ, is of Ngapuhi descent originally from the Hokianga and grew up in Northland – Te Ahu Ahu and Moerewa.
 She has a Bachelor of Education and Post Graduate Certificate in Migration Law & Practice.
 Erina has been living in Australia since 2007, is married, has 6 children and 7 grandchildren.
-She has a strong sense of justice which has been her driving motivation to make a positive difference.
-She enjoys art, music and spending time with all her mokopuna/grandchildren and cats as well as socialising with friends and family.
+She has a strong sense of justice which has been her driving motivation to make a positive difference for fellow New Zealand citizens living in Australia.
+She enjoys art, music, hanging out with her animals and loves to spend time gardening and socialising with friends and family.

 Emily Van Eyk

 Accounts Manager / Migration Assistant

 Emily was born in Kaitaia, NZ and grew up in Taipa, Doubtless Bay.
 She has a Diploma in Business, a Diploma in Children Services and a Certificate II in Te Ara Reo Māori.
 Emily works full time as our accounts manager and migration assistant.
 She is also currently studying a Bachelor in Commerce and Accounting through the University of Adelaide and aims to become a migration agent in the next 4-5 years.
 She has been living on and off in Australia since 2005, is married and has 2 children.
 She enjoys healthy living, fitness, playing touch, netball and rugby and recently took up AFL!
 She is also a very talented artist and loves the Māori arts and crafts including making korowai, taniko and educational games for kids.
 Emily enjoys camping, hanging at the beach, taking good care of her health – mentally, physically and spiritually and of course, spending time with friends and family.